marcin-bukowiecki/scandetect/README.md

 ## Requirements

 Scandetect requires MongoDB as a backend database.
-It also requires jNetPcap library which you can download from http://jnetpcap.com/download.
+It also requires jNetPcap library which you can download from http://jnetpcap.com/download or find it in the lib folder.
 After downloading it you must put the jnetpcap.dll file in your Windows/System and Windows/System32 folder.
 This program was tested only on Windows 7 64 bit.